-- A reduced-calorie diet.
+- Cutting calories.
 The key to weight loss is reducing how many calories you take in.
 You and your health care providers can review your typical eating and drinking habits to see how many calories you normally consume and where you can cut back.
 You and your doctor can decide how many calories you need to take in each day to lose weight, but a typical amount is 1,200 to 1,500 calories for women and 1,500 to 1,800 for men.

-- Adopting a healthy-eating plan.
+- Making healthier choices.
 To make your overall diet healthier, eat more plant-based foods, such as fruits, vegetables and whole-grain carbohydrates.
 Also emphasize lean sources of protein — such as beans, lentils and soy — and lean meats.
 If you like fish, try to include fish twice a week.
 Limit salt and added sugar.
 Stick with low-fat dairy products.
-Eat small amounts of fats, and make sure they come from heart-healthy sources, such as nuts and olive, canola, and nut oils.
+Eat small amounts of fats, and make sure they come from heart-healthy sources, such as olive, canola and nut oils.

 - Restricting certain foods.
 Certain diets limit the amount of a particular food group, such as high-carbohydrate or full-fat foods.
 Ask your doctor which diet plans have been found effective and which might be helpful for you.
 Drinking sugar-sweetened beverages is a sure way to consume more calories than you intended, and limiting these drinks or eliminating them altogether is a good place to start cutting calories.